meltwater/terraform-aws-asg-dns-handler/README.md

 The Lambda function then does the following:

 - Fetch the `asg:hostname_pattern` tag value from the ASG, and parse out the hostname and Route53 zone ID from it.
-- If it's a instance being created
+- If it's an instance being created
 	- Fetch internal IP from EC2 API
 	- Create a Route53 record pointing the hostname to the IP
 	- Set the Name tag of the instance to the initial part of the generated hostname